olebole/irafdoc/doc/obsutil.specfocus.rst

   consists of individual values, ranges of values, a starting value and a step, and a range with a step.
-The elements of the list are separated by commas, ranges are separated by hyphens, and a step is indicated by the character <tt>'x'</tt>.
+The elements of the list are separated by commas, ranges are separated by hyphens, and a step is indicated by the character <span style="font-family: monospace;">'x'</span>.
 Long range lists, such as a list of individual focus values, may be placed in a file and specified with the @&lt;filename&gt;
   convention.
 Finally, a parameter in the image header may be used for the focus values by simply specifying the parameter name.